 Within a week after being assigned a paper, the Handling Editor will contact three reviewers to evaluate the paper and assess it for clarity, validity, and sound methodology.
 Reviewers have two weeks to respond to the invitation.
 If they do not, new reviewers will be contacted by the Handling Editor until a quorum of three is reached.
 The time reviewers take to react may substantially lengthen the duration of the reviewing process.

 The reviewing process is double-blind: reviewers have no access to the identity of the authors, and the authors do not know who the reviewers are.
 However, if reviewers happen to know the identity of the author, this does not automatically disqualify them as reviewers.
+Glossa uses double blind peer review in order to prevent socially awkward situations from occurring in a relatively small field, and to manage power differentials between reviewers and authors.
+We do allow reviewers to identify themselves if they choose to do so.
+Glossa does not currently publish peer reviews but is not opposed to the practice and is currently exploring this possibility with the publisher.

 Members of the editorial team/board/guest editors are permitted to submit their own papers to the journal.
 In cases where an author is associated with the journal, they will be removed from all editorial tasks for that paper and another member of the team will be assigned responsibility for overseeing peer review.
 A competing interest must also be declared within the submission and any resulting publication.